 While technically classified as a speed hiking shoe, we found the design and qualities to be more than adaptable for trail running.
 The GORE-TEX lining provides additional protection against the elements.
 The “speed hiking” qualities in the Dropline make it advantageous for use in rugged terrain.
 Fit: True to size.

 Salomon makes so many great trail running shoe options it was hard to narrow down to just one.
 At the end of the day, we settled on the Sense Ride 3 for our daily go-to shoe.
 The shoes feature the brand’s Quicklace lacing system that quickly and securely cinches down.
 The ContaGrip outsole provides excellent performance on a variety of surfaces and conditions.
 Fit: True to size.

 This recently released addition to the trail series promises a much more comfortable ride than previous models.
 Aggressive treads paired with cushioned midsole promises comfortable ride from start to finish without compromising grip on whatever terrain you choose to travel.
 Fit: True to size.

 Scarpa Spin Ultra

-Scarpa has long held a reputation for making climbing and mountaineering footwear, but the brand as more recently been recognized for pushing the envelope in the trail running shoe arena.
+Scarpa has long held a reputation for making climbing and mountaineering footwear.
+They have more recently been recognized for pushing the envelope in the trail running shoe arena.
 Last year, we introduced you to the Spin RS.
-This year, the Ultra takes the prize as it provides more cushioning than its predecessors.
-Tthe Vibram Megagrip rubber outsole features Lightbase technology to help minimize shoe weight.
-Fit: Bumped up a half-size (45 to 45.5) on the Euro sizing chart (11 2/3 on U.S. chart).
+This year, the Ultra takes the prize as it provides more cushioning than its predecessors while the Vibram Megagrip rubber outsole features Lightbase technology to help minimize shoe weight.
+Fit: Bumped up 1/2 size (45 to 45.5) on the Euro chart, which is 11 2/3 on the U.S. chart.